1-888-800-5224

 LEAD RENOVATION, REPAIR & PAINTING PROGRAM to BECOME AN EPA-CERTIFIED RENOVATOR

-Using Kachina's EPA-approved training curriculums in lead safe practices, we provide a variety of venues to fit your individual or company needs, at your location or a convenient public facility.
+Using Kachina's EPA-approved training curriculums in lead safe work practices, we provide a variety of venues to fit your individual or company needs, at your location or a convenient public facility.
 We cover compliance, testing, safe operating procedures, and much more.
-Upon completion, we handle the processing of certificates and filing with the EPA, including the tracking of licensure approvals and advising re-certification when required.
+Upon completion, we handle the processing of certificates and filing with the EPA, including tracking of licensure approvals.

 Kachina is also EPA-approved to teach the 4-hour refresher course.
 Those who have valid proof of successful completion of past training may qualify to attend this course instead of the 8-hour class.